RIT-EVT/EVT-core/README.md

 ### What is EVT?
 EVT stands for the Electric Vehicle Team at RIT.
 We build and race electric vehicles.
-Currently we have two track motorcycles we develop for and are desiging an electric dirt bike.
+Currently we have two track motorcycles we develop for and are designing an electric dirt bike.

 This repository is managed by the Firmware team which handles the firmware used by the team on the various vehicles.